Passover or Easter - which should I celebrate?

 There is little evidence anywhere to show that the "heart of the earth" means just death or in the grave.
 In 1Peter 3:18-19 we learn that when Jesus, “being put to death in the flesh, but quickened by the Spirit…. went and preached unto the spirits in prison”; probably means the fallen angels chained in the abyss.
 Jude 1:6 talks about , “And the angels which kept not their first estate, but left their own habitation, he hath reserved in everlasting chains under darkness unto the judgment of the great day.”
 2Peter 2:4 says, “For if God spared not the angels that sinned, but cast them down to hell, and delivered them into chains of darkness, to be reserved unto judgment.”
 Perhaps these fallen angels were the subjects of Jesus’ preaching to the spirits during His three days and three nights.

-Jesus said that He would be in the heart of the earth as Jonah was in the belly of the whale.
-When Jonah was in the whale's belly he was not dead, instead he was in captivity.
-Jonah remained in captivity until he came out of the whale.
+Jesus said that He would be in the heart of the earth as Jonah was in the belly of the big fish.
+When Jonah was in the big fish's belly he was not dead, instead he was in captivity.
+Jonah remained in captivity until he came out of the big fish.
 Similarly Jesus being in the heart of the earth for three days and three nights refers to the period He allowed Himself to be in captivity.
-Jesus was in captivity first when He was arrested in Gethsemane by the band of men and officers from the chief priests shotky after midnight Thursday of Nisan 14, then He was in captivity by the Roman Army, and finally He was in captivity by death.
-This period of captivity was from Thursday night (considered Friday by Yahweh’s calendar) to Sunday morning, three days and three nights!!
+Some say Jesus was in captivity first when He was arrested in Gethsemane by the band of men and officers from the chief priests shortly after midnight of Nisan 14, then He was in captivity by the Roman Army, and finally He was in captivity by death.
+You can see why it is not clear when Jesus died in considering the different ways of looking at the start time.

-In Matthew 26:45 it can be seen that just before Jesus permitted Himself to be arrested in Gethsemane on the Mount of Olives on Thursday evening, He said to His disciples, "behold the hour is at hand", also translated "the time has come".
-This meant that that moment was the start of a special predicted time.
-This was the start of the three days and three nights period.
+In Matthew 26:45 it can be seen that just before Jesus permitted Himself to be arrested in Gethsemane on the Mount of Olives on He said to His disciples, "behold the hour is at hand", also translated "the time has come".
+This could have meant that that moment was the start of the special predicted time.
+This is considered the start of the three days and three nights period by some.

 Jesus' sacrifice, the central message of Passover, was a supreme act of love for humanity.
 This important event laid the foundation for the remaining annual Holy Days and festivals.
 It is the most momentous step in God's plan.